cloudfoundry/bosh-cli/README.md

     bin/build
     ```

-1. Tell bosh-micro which deployment manifest to use:
+1. Tell bosh-init which deployment manifest to use:

     ```
-    out/bosh-micro deployment manifest.yml
+    out/bosh-init deployment manifest.yml
     ```

     See the [CLI workflow](docs/cli_workflow.md) for more information on creating a manifest.